AlmaFreiesleben/MusicMixer/README.md

 - API for database or use Spotify API.
 - Better testing and errorhandling.
 - Containerize and setup CI pipeline.
+- Ensure that duplicated tracks are not allowed when calling the API with a user specified amount.
+    - Ensure that the API is not called more than necessary.